monitoring

 captureContextCaptureContext(Optional) Additional context to attach to the Sentry event.

-captureContext.levelstring(Optional) The severity level of the event.
+captureContext.levelstring(Optional) Event severity level.
 Default: error.
 Options: info, warning, error.

 captureContext.tagsobject(Optional) Key-value pairs to attach to the Sentry event.
 Learn more about usage and limitations.